Selective inference after convex clustering with $\ell_1$ penalization: The p -dimensional case

 In this section, we describe the numerical experiments that we have performed in order to illustrate the behaviour of our post-clustering testing procedure for $p>1$.
 The code to reproduce these numerical experiments and the associated figures is available from \url{https://plmlab.math.cnrs.fr/pneuvial/poclin-paper}.

-We consider the specific case where $\Y$ is distributed from a matrix normal distribution $\mathcal{MN}_{n\times p}(\mathbf{u},\bSigma,\bDelta)$ (see Section \ref{section:context:and:objectives}) with $p=3$, $\mathbf{u} = \left(
+We consider the specific case where $\Y$ is distributed from a matrix normal distribution $\mathcal{MN}_{n\times p}(\mathbf{u}, [1]\bSigma,\bDelta)$ (see Section \ref{section:context:and:objectives}) with $p=3$, $\mathbf{u} = \left(

-\right)$ with $\nu\in\{0,1,2,5\}$, $\bSigma=\bI_n$, and $\bDelta=\left( \right)$ with $\rho\in\{0,0.3,0.5\}$.
+\right)$ with $\nu\in\{0,1,2,5\}$, $\bSigma=\bI_n$, and $\bDelta=\left( \right)$ with $\rho\in\{0,0.1,0.5\}$.

 We obtain $K=2$ clusters by aggregating one-dimensional convex clusterings obtained for a given value of $\lambda$, as explained in Section~\ref{subsection:test:after:aggregation}.
 For each variable $j\in\{1,2,3\}$, we want to compare the means of the two clusters.
 This corresponds to the test of the null hypothesis $\bkappa^\top \bbeta = 0$, where $\bkappa$ is defined by \eqref{eq:kappa} (see Example \ref{ex:hyp}).
-We compare our procedure with $\lambda=0.016$ (resp. $\lambda=0.0025$) for $n=100$ (resp. $n=1000$) and the two-group Wilcoxon rank sum test as implemented in the \texttt{R} function \texttt{wilcox.test}.
-This choice of $\lambda$ ensures to have at least two clusters under the null hypothesis with high probability, as explained in Section \ref{sec:numerical-experiments-1d} and Appendix~\ref{sec:calibration-lambda}.
+We compare our procedure with $\lambda=0.016$ (resp. $\lambda=0.0025$) for $n=100$ (resp. $n=1000$) and the two-sample Student and Wilcoxon tests, as implemented in the \texttt{R} functions \texttt{t.test} and \texttt{wilcox.test}.
+Since the results of the Student and Wilcoxon tests were very similar, only the results for the Student test are shown below.
+This choice of $\lambda$ ensures to have at least two clusters under the null hypothesis with high probability, as explained in Section \ref{sec:numerical-experiments-1d} and Section~\ref{sec:calibration-lambda}.
 The empirical cumulative distribution function of the $p$-values $\pval(\y)$ across $500$ experiments is represented for different values of the simulation parameters in Figures~\ref{fig:cdf-scenario1-n100} and~\ref{fig:cdf-scenario1-n1000} for $n=100$ and $n=1000$, respectively.
-For each parameter combination, the $p$-value distribution of the proposed method (in green) is compared to that of the two-group Wilcoxon rank sum test (in orange) for all three variables $\Y_{.j}$, for $j=1,2,3$ (in columns).
+For each parameter combination, the $p$-value distribution of the proposed method (in green) is compared to that of the two-sample Student test (in orange) for all three variables $\Y_{.j}$, for $j=1,2,3$ (in columns).
 Each row corresponds to a value of $\nu$ and each line type corresponds to a value of $\rho$.

 First, the clustering procedure described in Section~\ref{subsection:test:after:aggregation} works reasonably well in this setting.
-Indeed, for the variable $\Y_{.1}$, the absolute value of the difference between the true means of the estimated clusters (obtained as $\bkappa^\top \bbeta$) is generally close to the true value of the signal (that is $2 \nu$), see Figure~\ref{fig:signal-scenario1} in Appendix \ref{apx:p:dimensional case}.
+Indeed, for the variable $\Y_{.1}$, the absolute value of the difference between the true means of the estimated clusters (obtained as $\bkappa^\top \bbeta$) is generally close to the true value of the signal (that is $2 \nu$), see Figure~\ref{fig:signal-scenario1} in Section~\ref{apx:p:dimensional case}.

 The proposed test controls the type I error rate: in all situations where there is no signal (that is, for $\nu=0$ or $j \in \{2, 3\}$), the empirical $p$-value distribution is close to the uniform distribution on $[0,1]$ ($y=x$).
 Under the alternative hypothesis (i.e. for $j=1$ and $\nu>0$), our proposed test is able to detect some signal for $\nu \geq 2$.
 For $\nu=1$ the signal is too small to be detected.